 Book Review: The Remains of the Day, by Kazuo Ishiguro

 The Remains of the Day is a well known movie based on a book.
 I have to say I didn’t see the movie, but I read the book during the winter holidays, after finding out it was the book Jeff Bezos from Amazon considered one of the best (and mistakenly considered the reason he started Amazon as a bookstore).
+Actually, you can see what Bezos had to say on The CEO Library page: The Remains of the Day.

 The thing is… I don’t have too much to say about it.
 The subject is quite simple: a 50-60 years old butler remembers his life while driving across UK to meet a co-worker from 20 years earlier.
 He reminisces the history (he was the butler of a British Lord that was involved in negotiations with Ribbentrop during the years before the start of the Second World War) and looks over the decisions he took in his personal life that lead to that particular moment.